fbpx

 The History of Lazy Susan

-It’s the question that has been on everyone’s mind since the first time they saw one of these magnificent storage solutions.Why Susan?
+It’s the question that has been on everyone’s mind since the first time they heard the name of these magnificent storage solutions.Why Susan?
 Where did she come from?
 Was she lazy?
-Our Window Store Experts dug into the history of the Lazy Susan to answer all of (okay, well some of) your most burning Kitchen Storage questions on the topic.
+Our Window Store Experts dig into the history of the Lazy Susan to answer all of ( okay, well some of ) your most burning questions on the topic.

 The truth about Lazy Susan’s namesake is nobody really knows where it came from.

-It’s easy to imagine a woman named Susan inventing this revolutionary rotating table because she said “Enough with needing servants, enough with reaching long distances across the table, enough with digging around for your favorite spices.
+It’s easy to imagine a woman named Susan inventing this revolutionary rotating table.
+In a fury of rage she cries “Enough with needing servants, enough with reaching long distances across the table, enough with digging around for your favorite spices.
 Let them come to you!”
 But that is unfortunately not the case.
 There seems to be no single inventor or solitary namesake to credit for this wonderful invention.

-One of the most popular theories is that Thomas Jefferson invented the device for his daughter Susan who often complained about how her food was cold because she was always served last at the dinner table.
-Unfortunately, Thomas never had a daughter named Susan so this cannot be confirmed.
+One of the most popular theories is that Thomas Jefferson invented the device for his daughter Susan.
+In this theory, the invention’s namesake often complained about how her food was cold because she was always served last at the dinner table.
+Unfortunately, Jefferson never had a daughter named Susan so this cannot be confirmed.
 Others believe that Thomas Edison’s turntable that he created for his phonograph eventually evolved into the Lazy Susan.

 Some believe that tiered rolling carts (known as Etageres or Dumbwaiters) eventually evolved into tiered rounded tables that spun around to make drinks and snacks easily accessible to guests.
-Both of these inventions replaced a lot of the work that servants were expected to do.
+Both of these inventions replaced a lot of the work that servants did.

-A woman out of Missouri named Elizabeth Howell filed a patent in 1891 for her “Self Waiting Table” and it was one of the first instances of a rotating table existing atop another surface.
-Later in 1915 a Malaysian doctor named Wu Lien-Teh wrote about similar ideas but leaned more in the direction of providing a sanitary dining experience.
+A woman out of Missouri named Elizabeth Howell filed a patent in 1891 for her “Self Waiting Table.”
+This is one of the first documented instances of a rotating table existing atop another surface.
+Later, in 1915, a Malaysian doctor named Wu Lien-Teh wrote about similar ideas, but specifically focused on providing a sanitary dining experience.
 He envisioned a rotating tray at a table where every dish had a special spoon to prevent contamination.
 It is unknown if this idea was picked up in China or Southeast Asia.

-Fast forward to the 1950’s when Chinese restaurants were flourishing in the US.
-George Hall, a friend of Johnny Kan who opened a cantonese style restaurant in 1953, had trained as an engineer and often tinkered around in the basement.
+Fast forward to the 1950’s when Chinese restaurants were flourishing in the U.S. George Hall, a friend of Johnny Kan who opened a cantonese style restaurant in 1953, had trained as an engineer and often tinkered around in the basement.
 He put together a revolving table top that became a pivotal element of Kan’s new banquet room.
-This absolutely blew up and it became standard fare in the 1960’s.
+This table design absolutely blew up and became standard fare in the 1960’s.
 In the decades that followed, people would start to incorrectly proclaim that the Lazy Susan was traditional in Chinese culture stemming back to the 13th century.
-A revolving table did exist but its purpose was to set out blocks of characters to be used in printing.
+A revolving table did exist, but its purpose was to set out blocks of characters to be used in printing.

-It wasn’t until around the 1940’s that it occurred to kitchen cabinet makers that incorporating the Lazy Susan into that difficult corner cabinet would solve so many problems.
-It not only allowed that tricky space to be utilized, it also provided accessibility and maximized the storage space.
+It wasn’t until around the 1940’s that it occurred to kitchen cabinet makers to incorporate the Lazy Susan into corner cabinets.
+This new technique not only allowed that tricky dead space to be utilized, it also improved cabinet accessibility.
 Once the Lazy Susan was introduced to the world of cabinetry, there was no turning back.

 The Lazy Susan set a new precedent for utilizing cabinet space and paved the way for all of the innovative storage solutions we see today.
 Despite not much being changed in the overall construction of the Lazy Susan since its inception, it is still one of our most popular requested kitchen storage solutions.